 Click Here for tab for It Must Have Been Love by Roxette

-Here we’ll be using the chords F, C, Dm, and G. The main challenge of the song (I say challenge, it’s still easy) is the fact there are multiple different choruses that require learning a unique pattern/progression for each one.
+Here we’ll be using the chords: F, C, Dm, and G. The main challenge of the song (I say challenge, but it’s still easy) is the fact there are multiple different choruses that require learning a unique pattern/progression for each one.

 Something by The Beatles

 Click Here for tab for Something by The Beatles